 If your short-term disability benefits were denied or terminated, you have a right to appeal that decision.
 Disability insurance companies delay making a decision on the appeal by taking an extension to further delay reviewing the long-term disability claim.
 The disability lawyers at our firm know these tactics.
 We have strategies that protect our clients’ rights.

 An Experienced Legal Team with Tested Strategies

 You should know your rights under ERISA and what to do if your short-term disability benefits are denied.
-The disability lawyers at Dabdoub Law Firm have years of experience handling short-term disability claims including applications, appeals, and litigation against disability insurance carriers such as UNUM, CIGNA/LINA, The Standard, Aetna, Hartford, Liberty Mutual, Lincoln Financial and others.
+The Florida disability lawyers at Dabdoub Law Firm have years of experience handling short-term disability claims including applications, appeals, and litigation against disability insurance carriers such as UNUM, CIGNA/LINA, The Standard, Aetna, Hartford, Liberty Mutual, Lincoln Financial and others.

 We represent clients nationwide.
 Contact our firm today at (800) 969-0488 to learn more about how we can help during a free consultation.